 - P0 For registration of the evaporating pressure (control of AKV valve). - Pc For registration of the condensing pressure.
-Can be used in connection with adaptive defrost, or the signal can be received via data communication. - Paux 1-3, extra transmitters, which can be used for general pressostats or monitoring.
+Can be used in connection with adaptive defrost, or the signal can be received via data communication.

 A pressure transmitter type AKS 32R can supply signals to five controllers